yyky/objc2swift/README.md

 @end
 ```

-They will be combined into a single Swift class, and you'll get the output like:
+They will be processed as a single input file, and you'll get the converted Swift class as below:

 ```
 class MyClass : NSObject, SomeProtocol {